 Where I’ve Been

-I have a page in the top menu titled My Carcinoid Cancer Story but I wanted post my carcinoid cancer story update to let everyone know my current plan.
-As you know, it looks like chemo is not working on my carcinoid tumors.
+Updated: December 2017 – As you know, it looks like chemo is not working on my carcinoid tumors.
 I knew this was a possibility.
-Often chemo and radiation, which are the standard treatment for most cancers, does not work on carcinoid tumors.
+Often chemo and radiation, which are the standard treatment for most cancers, does not work on neuroendocrine tumors.
 Also, I have been told that surgery is not an option because of the amount my cancer has spread and the volume.
-That is why my oncologist suggested a systematic approach which was why he suggested we try chemo So far, I have been on Xeloda, Xeloda and Temodar and also Afinitor.
+I have seen Dr. Liu in Colorado and he will be reviewing my scans for a final decision on surgery so, that may change.
+You can read about my experience at the Rocky Mountain Cancer Center Here.
+Still, this is why my oncologist suggested a systematic approach and why he suggested we try chemo.
+So far, I have been on Xeloda, Xeloda and Temodar and also Afinitor.
 Afinitor caused mouth sores so I am on a short break from that but we might try it again at a lower dose.
+I have a recipe for relieving mouth sores here.
 Before that I was given to shots of Sandostatin by a different doctor and was told that Sandostatin was not working for me.

 My cancer journey has been fairly complicated.
 I was “blind sided” by my diagnosis.
 It was like a nuclear bomb went off in my life.
 We ended up selling our house, moving 6 or 7 times in one year, had job loss and, because of all of this, I had a number of different doctors.
 Too many doctors.
 Looking back, I have learned quite a bit the hard way and now I’m hoping my path will be a bit easier.